Doctorate in Counselling Psychology and Psychotherapy by Professional Studies (DCPsych)

 The course is offered over ten monthly weekend units, over each academic year, thus allowing candidates to combine their broader life commitments with the demands of further study.
 In addition to formal training time, students develop their skill level with clients in placement settings and engage in their own personal therapy, over the duration of the programme.
 The structured training runs over five course years with the specification from Middlesex University that all course requirements are completed within three years after the end of the structured training.

-Applications are invited for the 2017/2018 academic session.
 The application process includes attendance at an Introductory Workshop and a group Assessment Interview.
-Please see the overview and application form at the bottom of the page, for dates of upcoming introductory workshops and further details of the programme.
+Please see the overview and application form at the bottom of the page for further details of the programme.

 Applicants are also requested to complete the equal opportunities monitoring form and submit it with their application.
 Please note that this will be treated as confidential and be separated from your application upon receipt.